 Parents: German Wirehaired Pointer x Lab mix

-The German Wirehaired Pointer is a determined and stubborn breed.
-But when combined with the eagerness to please of the Labrador Retriever, you’ll end up with a loyal and affectionate dog that’s perfect for your family.
+The German Wirehaired Pointer is a determined and stubborn dog breed.
+But when you combine this with the eagerness to please of the Labrador Retriever, you’ll end up with a loyal and affectionate dog that’s perfect for your family.

 In the home, they’re great leaners.
-With high intelligence and an inquisitive personality, these dogs will respond well to obedience training.
-However, expect their stubbornness to take over from time to time.
+With high intelligence and an inquisitive personality, these dogs will respond fairly well to obedience training.
+However, they may not always obey, as you can expect their stubbornness to take over from time to time.

 Both parent breeds of the Labsky, the Siberian Husky and Labrador, share similar personality qualities: playful, affectionate, loyal.
-Consequently, we can expect all the best features of each parent to be inherited in the hybrid as well.
+As such, we can expect all the best features of each parent to be inherited in the hybrid as well.

-Also called the Huskador, these Lab mixes are loyal to a fault and often develop strong bonds with members of the family.
+Also called the Huskador, these Lab mixes are loyal to a fault and often develop unbreakable bonds with all members of the family.
 While the Husky side can bring the stubbornness, the Lab’s parent will usually balance this out with high obedience & work intelligence.

 One things for certain: they’re highly active dogs.
-Siberian Huskies were bred to pull sleds, so their insatiable energy requires active owners willing to keep them physically stimulated.
+Siberian Huskies were bred to pull sleds, so the mix will require active owners willing to keep them physically stimulated.
 With that taken care of, the Labsky makes a fun and loving companion.

 RECOMMENDED: 30 Handsome Husky Mixes